 When assessing the standing posture, be sure that the client stands comfortably.
-If they deliberately attempts to stand in the anatomic position, you may not get an accurate assessment of their posture in daily life.
-If the client has the joint braced with a removable device, ask them to remove it if it is possible to bear weight without it so that you can get an accurate picture of the strength of the injured structures.
+If he or she deliberately attempts to stand in the anatomic position, you may not get an accurate assessment of his or her posture in daily life.
+If the client has the joint braced with a removable device, ask him or her to remove it if it is possible to bear weight without it so that you can get an accurate picture of the strength of the injured structures.
 When tendinopathy affects the lower body, the client may stand in a position that keeps the weight off the affected joint.
 This, in turn, may initiate imbalances in posture from the feet up to the spine.
 Check for irregularities in the ankles, knees, hips, and low back.
 When the upper body is affected, the client may hold the joint in a position that keeps the injured tendon from stretching.
 This may initiate compensating patterns that protect the affected tendon.
-Look for imbalance in the shoulders, rotations in the arm, forearm, and cervical or thoracic spine.
+Look for imbalance in the shoulders, rotacontribute to collage degeneration.

+Deep friction initiates an inflammatory process and should not be performed if the client has recently taken anti-inflammatory medication.
+Regular use of anti-inflammatories may also tions in the arm, forearm, and cervical or thoracic spine.
 You may not be able to attend to all of the compensating patterns in the early treatments but may be able to return to them once the aggravating injury begins to heal.